-As we, Christians of the twenty first century, study the Fathers of the Church, their writings (often in an unreadable English produced by clumsy translators) appear to us as foreboding, verbose, and somewhat closed within a world where theological contemplation replaces everyday reality.
+As Christians of the twenty first century study the Fathers of the Church, their writings (often in an unreadable English produced by clumsy translations) appear to us as foreboding, verbose, and somewhat closed within a world where theological contemplation replaces everyday reality.
 The Greek Fathers in particular have this reputation among students because they wrote relatively little about themselves, about the details of their own lives and the circumstances of daily life.

-Readers of this book will be able to contemplate the icons of these Fathers in a new way, with a fuller understanding of the human reality which appears iconographically transfigured in frescoes and mosaics.
-For indeed, it is their genuinely human response to divine love and grace which has made them into "Holy Fathers," into saints of the Church.
+Readers of this book will be able to contemplate the icons of these Fathers with a fuller understanding of the human reality which appears iconographically transfigured in frescoes and mosaics.
+Indeed, it is their genuinely human response to divine love and grace which has made them into "Holy Fathers” of the Church.